- 1 How Much Does IVF Cost in Wisconsin?

 For patients who have no insurance coverage, it is best to look for other IVF financing options for their treatment in Wisconsin.
 There are several fertility financing organizations that one can approach through the selected clinic for an immediate and easy loan.

 At the same time, patients can also look up for IVF scholarships and grants offered by non-profit organizations.
-For example, the IVF Advantage program is a discount program in the U.S which helps financially weak, yet eligible candidates pay for the cost of IVF in Wisconsin.
+For example, the IVF Advantage program is a discount program in the U.S which helps financially weak, yet eligible candidates pay for the cost of IVF.

 The program gives patients two IVF cycles with a fresh and frozen embryo cycle at a 40% discount.
 There is, however, an eligibility criteria for the treatment.
 The applicant must be a permanent resident of the Wisconsin and should be clinically verified as eligible for IVF.

 IVF cost in Wisconsin for self-pay patients is more expensive than they imagine it to be.
 Majority of the treatment packages do not include the cost of medication and pre-post testing.
 This makes it hard for self-pay patients to afford the cost of IVF.